-This winter, a taste of the Caribbean is bringing some sunshine to Elephant and Castle
+Bringing a taste of the Caribbean to Elephant and Castle

 This will be welcome news to those who tried the food at Tasty Jerk in the past – but don’t assume you’ve tried it all.
 When its new doors open this winter, visitors can expect more on the menu.